Generic name: cranberry [ KRAN-ber-ee ]

 if you are allergic to aspirin.

-It is not known whether cranberry will harm an unborn baby.
+It is not known whether Ellura will harm an unborn baby.
 Do not use this product without medical advice if you are pregnant.

 Cranberry may pass into breast milk and may harm a nursing baby.
 Do not use this product without medical advice if you are breast-feeding a baby.